EngageLabsIt/SqlTodoExplorer/README.md

 ##Build

-In order to build the source, you need to install SQL Server Management Studio 2012 or above (also the Express version).
+In order to build the source, you need to install SQL Server Management Studio 2012 (also the Express version).

+##Supported versions of SQL Server Management Studio
+- SSMS 2012
+- SSMS 2012 Express

+Support for other versions are in the [issues] section.

 ##Install